-Interestingly, we and others showed that AS mice exhibit multiple NDD-related behavioral deficits 12,15,65,75,76, and that the late embryonic stage is a critical period for developing irreversible deficits of autistic/emotional-related phenotypes ssuch as marble burying and forced swim test, were 22–25,77.
+Interestingly, we and others have found that AS mice exhibit multiple neurodevelopmental disorder (NDD)-related behavioral deficits 12,15,65,75,76, and that the late embryonic stage is a critical period for the development of irreversible innate deficits in behaviors such as marble burying, forced swim test, and nest building 22–25,77.

-Enhanced oxidative stress is not unique to AS and was found in multiple neurogenetic syndromes 78–84 and autism spectrum disorders (ASD) 85–88.
-Moreover, animal models of neurodevelopmental disorders (NDD) showed enhanced oxidative stress during embryonic brain development, and mitigating that enhanced oxidative stress with gestational administration of antioxidant alleviated the NDD-related behavioral deficits 35–38,67–70,89, making gestational antioxidant treatment a therapeutic approach for NDD 90,91.
+Enhanced oxidative stress is not unique to AS and is evident in multiple neurogenetic syndromes 78–84 and ASD 85–88.
+Animal models of NDD present with enhanced oxidative stress during embryonic brain development, and mitigating this oxidative stress via the gestational antioxidant administration can alleviate NDD-related behavioral deficits 35–38,67–70,89, making gestational antioxidant treatment a viable treatment for NDD 90,91.

-Hence, it is suggested that also for AS, gestational and postnatal administration of antioxidants will rescue AS behavioral deficits.
-The choice of low-dose DNP antioxidant treatment in AS is not only because of its ability to reduce mitochondrial oxidative stress by preventing ROS production 39,46,92,93, but also because the mitochondria of AS NPCs exhibit increased membrane potential 26, and DNP provides an opportunity to modulate the entire mitochondrial physiology of AS NPCs.
+Given these promising results, we posit that the gestational and postnatal administration of antioxidants will rescue AS behavioral deficits.
+The selection of low-dose DNP as the antioxidant used to treat AS in this study is based not only on its ability to reduce mitochondrial oxidative stress by preventing ROS production 39,46,92,93, but also on the fact that the mitochondria of AS NPCs exhibit increased membrane potential 26, and DNP can potentially modulate mitochondrial physiology in these AS NPCs.

-Moreover, for in vivo use, low dose DNP was shown as potent and the least toxic amongst commonly studied uncouplers 41.
-45,94DNP is not teratogenic in rats even at high doses 44, and was shown to be relatively safe and nontoxic in rats or in mice at a dose of ≤10mg/kg 39,43,44,51,93,95–98.
-Moreover, DNP was shown to effectively impact the brain at doses of 1 and 5 mg/kg, 39,45,93,99–101, and lower oxidative stress in the brain even at these low levels 93,101.
-Another important aspect is that DNP effectively impacts the brain when administered in drinking water even at low doses (1 mg/L) 93,94,101,102.
-Average mouse C57Bl/6 drinks ~3-6ml/day 25-30g mouse 101,103,104.
-Various publications claimed that the clinical dose for humans, 1.2–4.3 mg/kg/day, scales to ~15–54 mg/kg/day in mice 94,95.
-Previous studies estimated that 1 mg/L drinking water for adult mice is equal to ~100 μg/kg/day 93,95,101,105 and that 800 mg/L for adult C57Bl/6J mice is equal to ~89 mg/kg/day in mice 94,95.
-Differences between labs concerning daily consumption were due to different amounts of water drank by the mice.
-DNP can be delivered also via oral gavage 41,44,46,51, or intraperitoneal injections 93,99 that are more stressful to the mice and less preferable.
-Hence, we aim to determine whether DNP administration in drinking water mitigates the oxidative stress in the brains of AS embryos.
-The study that utilized the high doses of DNP administration in drinking water (0-2000 mg/L) found that 800 mg/L did not reduce the amount of drinking or eating but slightly reduced weight, while 400 mg/L did not affect the amount of drinking and eating, and did not affect weight 101.
+With respect to in vivo administration, low-dose DNP has been shown to be highly potent and the least toxic option among commonly studied uncoupling agents 41.
+The in vivo toxicity of DNP is dependent on dose, exposure period, ambient temperature, species, and even strain 45,94.
+DNP is not teratogenic in rats even at high doses 44, and although there is some variability between studies, it has been shown to be safe and nontoxic in rats or mice at doses below 20 mg/kg/day, with higher limits in some studies 39,43,44,51,93,95–98.
+Moreover, DNP has been shown to effectively impact the brain at doses of 1 and 5 mg/kg/day, 39,45,93,99–101, reducing oxidative stress in the brain even at these low levels 93,101.
+DNP effectively impacts the brain when administered in drinking water even at low doses (1 mg/L) 93,94,101,102.
+The average 25-30 g C57BL/6 mouse drinks 3-6 mL/day 101,103,104.
+The clinical dose for humans, 1.2–4.3 mg/kg/day, scales to approximately 15–54 mg/kg/day in mice 94,95.
+Previous studies have estimated that for adult mice, 1 mg/L drinking water is equivalent to ~100 μg/kg/day 93,95,101,105 and that 800 mg/L for adult C57Bl/6J mice is equivalent to ~89 mg/kg/day 94,95.
+Differences in daily consumption between labs are attributable to differences in water intake.
+DNP can be delivered also via oral gavage 41,44,46,51 or intraperitoneal injection 93,99, although these strategies are suboptimal as they expose mice to more stress.
+Hence, we aim to determine whether DNP administered in drinking water mitigates oxidative stress in the brains of AS embryos and neonates.
+Importantly, a study of DNP administered in drinking water (0-2000 mg/L) found that 800 mg/L did not reduce food or water intake but slightly reduced weight, while 400 mg/L did not affect food/water intake or weight 101.